Gidlan88/KCVPC/README.md

 Pupblic subnet: It is a subnet associated with a route table that has a route to internet gateway.
 It allows resources within it to access the public internet and be accessible from it.
 Private subnet: It is a network segment within a VPC that does not have a direct route to the internet.
 The resources within it require a Network Address Translation(NAT)device to connect to the internet.

-Internet gateway(IGW):
+Internet gateway(IGW): A network device that or software that facilitates communication between a private network and the internet.

-NAT gateway:
+NAT gateway: It is a managed service that allows instances and resources in a private subnets of a VPC to connect to the internet.
+It also prevent the internet from initiating connections to those instances.

-Route Tables:
+Route Tables: Determines where traffic from a subnet or gateway is directed within a VPC.
+Public route table routes internet traffic from the public subnet to the IGW, while the private route tables routes internet traffic from the private subnet through NAT Gateway.

-Security groups:
+Security groups: It acts as a firewall that controls both the inbound and outbound traffic for EC2 intances, to specify which traffic is permitted or denied.

-Network access control list(NACLs): Used to add additional security to subnets.
+Network access control list(NACLs): A stateless firewall that controls traffic in and out of subnets with a VPC.
+Used to add additional security to subnets.